aubin-tchoi/gonggi/README.md

 When dice of the same number are placed in the same column, multiply their values.

-More precisely, a double amounts to 4 times the value of the dice, and a triple to 9 times.
+More precisely, k similar dices in a same column amount to k ** 2 the value of the dice.

 ### Destroy opponent